2023 Best Chemistry Schools in California

 Request Information

-A rank of #3 on this year’s list means University of California - Santa Barbara is a great place for chemistry students.
-Located in the midsize suburb of Santa Barbara, UCSB is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend University of California - Santa Barbara.
+It ranked #3 on our 2023 Best Chemistry Schools in California list.
+Located in the midsize suburb of Santa Barbara, UCSB is a public college with a very large student population.

 After completing their degree, chemistry graduates from UCSB carry an average student debtload of $19,530.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $343.